bradgwest/paap/write/paper.md

 \label{fig:tsne_genre}
 \end{figure}

-Figure \ref{tsne_medium} show the distribution of photographs vs other mediums.
+Figure \ref{fig:tsne_medium} shows the distribution of photographs vs other mediums.
 Although not perfectly, the algorithm appears to cluster photgraphs together, with some clusters showing only a handful of photographs.
 Again, we expect some of this similarity.
 Many of the photographs are grayscale, converted to RGB, resulting